 While property owners and homeowners are required to have insurance, it often doesn’t cover tenants belongings in the case of a fire, theft, or vandalism.
 Renters insurance is a necessary, yet affordable expense.
 If you’re currently covered, it may be a good time to start shopping around to see where you can save.

 Review Your Car Insurance Options

 While obtaining car insurance is legally necessary, most students don’t look into their options, coverage or discounts.
-It can save to shop around, especially if its been a couple of years with the same company, and compare quotes, and find out how you can apply student and good driver discounts.
+It can save to shop around, especially if its been a couple of years with the same company, and compare car insurance quotes, and find out how you can apply student and good driver discounts.

 Tribal Colleges Offer Circles of Support

 To help increase the college outcomes for American Indians, the government has designated some schools as Tribal Colleges and Universities (TCUs).
 Currently, there are over 40 fully accredited Tribal Colleges and Universities in the U.S., located mainly in the Midwest.

 Tribal Colleges and Universities play an important role in many Native American communities.
 Often, these are the only postsecondary school around; consequently, many are instrumental in fostering American Indian culture, languages, and traditions.
 Students considering attending a tribal college or university can explore a range of benefits.
 First, many of these schools offer generous financial aid, scholarships, and grants to Native American students.
 The culture and programs at these schools are intended to create welcoming environments and thus present smoother transitions for American Indians, especially compared to non-tribal schools.
 According to the American College Fund's last findings back in 2010, as many as 86% of TCU students completed their degree programs while fewer than 10% of American Indian students who went from a reservation high school to a mainstream college finished their degree studies.